arun-nagendran/app-dice-math/README.md

 # app-dice-math
-App for kids that uses dice to teach basic Math
+App for kids that uses dice to teach basic Arithmetic